 Among the greatest contributions which radio has made to the progress of the other sciences and to industry is the electron microscope, using electrons instead of light rays to penetrate the hidden mysteries of nature.
 This achievement has been developed by RCA Laboratories into an amazing instrument - the most revolutionary laboratory tool of the Twentieth Century.
-It has played an important part in war-time research.
+It has played an important part in wartime research.

 Many times more powerful than the strongest optical microscope, it magnifies infinitesimal objects of the sub-microscopic world and permits photographic enlargement up to 100,000 diameters.
 Its usefulness in science, medicine, health, biology, metallurgy, chemistry, industry, and associated fields of research, extends its applications far into the post-war era.
-In laboratories, hospitals and universities the electron Malarial sporozoite magnified 22,000 times.
+In laboratories, hospitals and universities the electron microscope is a key to original exploratory work that is continuously bringing to light new knowledge.
+This instrument, which made it possible to photograph the influenza virus for the first time, has been developed in standard and portable form.
+An attachment or unit, known as a "diffraction camera," is also available for the standard or universal instrument, so that the microscope will not only magnify the structure of an infinitesimal object but will also actually determine the atomic design.